Dokku normally defaults to using heroku buildpacks for deployment, though this may be overridden by committing a valid

 As Dokku pins all buildpacks via herokuish releases, there may be occasions where a local buildpack version is out of date.
 If you wish to use a more recent version of the buildpack, you may use any of the above methods to specify a buildpack without the git sha attached like so:

-# using the latest nodejs buildpack # replace APP with the name of your application dokku config:set APP BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs
+# using the latest nodejs buildpack dokku config:set node-js-app BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs

 You may also wish to use a specific version of a buildpack, which is also simple

-# using v87 of the nodejs buildpack # replace APP with the name of your application dokku config:set APP BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs#v87
+# using v87 of the nodejs buildpack dokku config:set node-js-app BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs#v87

 While many buildpacks have a default command that is run when a detected repository is pushed, it is possible to override this command via a Procfile.
 A Procfile can also be used to specify multiple commands, each of which is subject to process scaling.
 See the process scaling documentation for more details around scaling individual processes.